scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 Both vacuum and solution deposition processes have been used to prepare these films, primarily as amorphous thin film active layers lacking long-range order.
 Each of these deposition techniques introduces changes to the film structure and consequently, different charge-transfer and luminescent properties [Deposition]_.

-As can be seen from above a workflow is usually some sort of structure modification through the structure object with a subsequent call to a backend code and analysis of its output (input for the next iteration depends on the output of the previous iteration is some workflows) after it successful (or not) exit.
+As can be seen from above, a workflow is usually some sort of structure modification through the structure object with a subsequent call to a backend code and analysis of its output if it succeeds.
+Input for the next iteration depends on the output of the previous iteration in some workflows.
 Due to the large chemical and manipulation space of the materials, sometimes it very tricky to keep code for all workflows follow the same code logic.
-For every workflow and/or functionality, some sort of peer reviewed material (publication, conference presentation) is created where implemented algorithms are described to facilitate reproducibility.
+For every workflow and/or functionality in the Materials Science Suite, some sort of peer reviewed material (publication, conference presentation) is created where implemented algorithms are described to facilitate reproducibility.

 Data fitting algorithms and use cases
 -------------------------------------